OWASP/www-policy/rules-of-procedure/chapter-handbook.md

 * Many people are tired and hungry, especially after a long day at work.
 While you cannot cure tiredness, you can at least try to feed your attendees.
 Pizza is cheap and it is relatively easy to find a sponsor.
 * Make sure the topics you choose are broadly applicable and not just targeted at one group (i.e. penetration testers, software developers).
 Part of making web application security visible requires you to choose (or solicit) speakers that appeal to IT executives, enterprise architects, business analysis, legal and compliance, etc. If a particular group does happen to be the “target audience” at a meeting, try to change things up for your next meeting.

-### OWASP Calendar
-Most new chapter leaders are given edit privileges for the OWASP calendar at the time their chapter is created, but if you taking over leadership or have been the leader of a chapter for a while, you may not have permission.
-Calendar edit privileges can be requested through http://sl.owasp.org/contactus.
 ### RSVPs
 Posting your meeting on the chapter’s wiki page and emailing an announcement to the chapter’s mailing list are the prime methods of letting people know about OWASP meetings.
 Some other useful methods are:
 * Ask your speakers to send invites to their circle
 * Ask people on the list to forward to people in their organization.
 * Use your own personal contacts.
 Since OWASP is not a commercial organization, this would be usually acceptable by your business contacts.
 Again, this might actually help you keep in touch with them.